varalasravan/LendingClubCaseStudy/README.md

 The data given contains information about past loan applicants and whether they ‘defaulted’ or not.
 The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.

-In this case study, we will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.
+In this case study, we will use EDA to understand how consumer attributes and loan attributes influence the tendency of default and Identify patterns which indicates if a person is likely to default.

 ## Table of Contents